csyhuang/hn2016_falwa/readme.md

 Sample Script | Description
 ------------ | -------------
-Example_barotropic.ipynb | It reads in a sample datasets "barotropic_vorticity.nc", which contains absolute vorticity field snapsnots from a barotropic decay model (Held and Phillips 1987).
-It computes both the equivalent-latitude relationship (e.g. Nakamura 1996) and local wave activity (Huang and Nakamura 2016) in a global domain.
+Example_barotropic.ipynb | Same as *oopinterface_example_BarotropicField.ipynb*.
-Example_qgpv.ipynb | It reads in a sample datasets u_QGPV_240hPa_2012Oct28to31.nc", which contains zonal velocity and QGPV field at 240hPa derived form ERA-Interim reanalysis data.
-Similar to fig. 9 in Huang and Nakamura (2016), a hemispheric domain is used here.
+Example_qgpv.ipynb | Same as *oopinterface_example_QGField.ipynb*

-### List of functions (to be updated)
+### List of functions (constantly being updated)

 Type help(function) for instructions on format of input variables.
+Newer functions are at the bottom.
 Tentative future updates are listed on the [Project page](https://github.com/csyhuang/hn2016_falwa/projects/1).

 To access the functions below, you can load the functions by using